 Frontierland is the home to the American Old West of the 19th century.
-It forms part of the parade route and often quieter spots are found here compared to Main Street USA.
+It forms part of the parade route, and often quieter spots are found here to watch, compared to Main Street USA.

 The Current attractions in Frontierland are

-- Tom Sawyer Island I have never actually been here!
-Perhaps I will next summer.
-You take a journey by log raft to embark on a self-guided expedition into the heart of early America.
+- Tom Sawyer Island You take a journey by log raft to embark on a self-guided expedition into the heart of early America.

 - Walt Disney World Railroad

 - Diamond Horseshoe open seasonally as a table service buffet.
 Food includes BBQ pulled pork, sliced turkey, country smoked sausage or carved beef brisket.